nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Decorators

-All of the available OpenAPI decorators has an `Api` prefix to be easily distinguishable from the core decorators.
-Below is a full list of the exported decorators with a defined use-level (where can be applied).
+All of the available OpenAPI decorators have an `Api` prefix to distinguish them from the core decorators.
+Below is a full list of the exported decorators along with a designation of the level at which the decorator may be applied.

 |                          |                     |
 | ------------------------ | ------------------- |